 The sensory overload created by piles of clothes, stores pedaling watches, the screaming colors, the beckoning salespeople looking at me as the commodity, made me feel nauseous.
 What promised to be a day of shop-till-we-dropped, ended in me reflecting on the concept of the “brand” and how it drives us to consume much more than we really need.

 What’s in a name brand?

-According to the web-based encyclopedia Wikipedia, a brand is a symbol that embodies all the information about a product or service.
+According to Wikipedia, a brand is a symbol that embodies all the information about a product or service.
 A brand creates in our minds expectations from products.
 Explicit logos, fonts, color schemes, symbols, and sounds are developed to represent values, ideas, and even the personality of specific products and companies.

 For instance “Just do it!” and “Because I’m worth it” are famous slogans many of us identify with.
 Repetition on the radio, TV and on billboards plant these words inside our head and create associations between the product being advertised and the user’s experience of using the product.

 In effect, we end up buying much more than we need; and the act is not just wasteful, but has a toll on our planet by contributing to Global Warming.

 But brands have an upside as well.
 In some cases, brands help us weed out the good from the bad.
 Certain electronic equipment or clothing manufacturers may have a reputation for delivering high quality goods that survive years of wear and tear.
 The brand helps us save time so we can know what to expect.